 Anokhi is famous for its high quality, block print textiles, particularly clothes.
 The substantial Jaipur showroom has a delightful cafe that serves mostly organic international cuisine.
 If you're interested in learning about the art of block printing, Anokhi also has a museum near Amber Fort.
 There are daily demonstrations as well as more detailed workshops.
 Visit it on this tour (including lunch at 1135 AD in Amber Fort).

 When you think of Jaipur, one of the first things that comes to mind is the famous blue pottery.
 And one of the most famous creators of blue pottery is Kripal Singh Shekhawat.
 Born in 1922, he's been credited with reviving the art and helping it become what it is today.
 His works can be found all over India, including in museums.
 Kripal Singh Shekhawat started Kripal Kumbh as an outlet for his wares, and the team has been trained by him.
 Both classical pottery designs and more modern designs are on offer.
 Another recommended place to buy blue pottery is Neerja, particularly if you're interested in new designs.

 - Where: B-18A, Shiv Marg, Bani Park, Jaipur.

 For distinctive leather shoes, handcrafted by rural leather workers in Rajasthan, head to Mojari.
 The store has been set up to help support underprivileged artisans by stocking their products.
-It gets its name from the traditional decorated shoes of the state.
+It gets its name from the traditionally decorated shoes of the state.
 All kinds of footwear, particularly for women, and a small selection of handbags are available.